• Skip to main content

 • Note: you will need more or less masa depending on the size of the corn husk.

-• Add 1 tbsp of strawberry jam to the center of the dough.
+• Add 1 tablespoon of strawberry jam to the center of the dough.

 • Fold in both sides into the center of the corn husk.